Isoniazid Side Effects

 Applies to isoniazid: solution, syrup, tablet

-Check with your doctor immediately if any of the following side effects occur while taking isoniazid:More common
+You should check with your doctor immediately if any of these side effects occur when taking isoniazid:More common

 - Clumsiness or unsteadiness

 - nausea or vomiting

 - numbness, tingling, burning, or pain in hands and feet

 - Blurred vision or loss of vision, with or without eye pain

 - convulsions (seizures)

 - mental depression